 Databases are collections of credible materials based on a topic or theme.
 As you begin your advanced study in your major you'll want to consult the appropriate databases for your discipline.

 These databases contain scholarly journal articles, book reviews and editorials by area specialists.

 Use your Alverno network login to access the library's resources from off campus.
-This is the same username you use to check your email or log into Moodle.
+This is the same username and password combination you use to to log into Moodle.

 If you need to reset your password, use the password reset link on the tech services page.
 Remember that this will change your password across all of your Alverno accounts - email, Moodle, etc.